 The last section of the application form pertains to the projected budget of the project.
 Please make sure that all costs have been taken into account, and justifications provided for the costs (e.g. salaries, equipment, travel, communications, IT services, etc.), and all sources of potential income listed.
 The budget should represent good value for money.
-You should indicate the overall cost of the project, how much of it you are seeking from the Foundation, if you have secured funds or in-kind services from other sources (including your own contribution, if any).
-If you already have a project budget as a separate document, you may upload it on the main application webpage (under "Supporting Documents").
-If you do not have a detailed budget, we advise you to use the budget template available in "MyGulbenkian."
+You should indicate the overall cost of the project, how much of it you are seeking from the Foundation, and if you have secured funds or in-kind services from other sources (including your own contribution, if any).
+If you already have a project budget as a separate document, you may upload it on the main application webpage.
+If you do not have a detailed budget, we advise you to use the budget template we provide.
+Please note that all proposal budgets must be submitted in Euros.
+The Foundation only works in Euros (exceptions can be made for the Americas).